Toenou/esp-lg-control/README.md

 [Github Link](https://github.com/johanneswilkens/Heat-Pump-Controller-PCB)

 ## State of main branch:
-Stable for over a year
+Current state of main: new feature (switch of HP when backup heat runs) not fully tested
+Seems to run fine, but not tested all cases yet, so please report.
-Functions wihtout issues in my setup for over a year.
-But remains experimental (so use at your own risk)
+Remains experimental (so use at your own risk) but functions good in my setup

 ## Enable/Disable external thermostat/relays:
 If you are not using an external thermostat/pump/backup_heater choose the correct packages in esp-lg-control.yaml (lines 9-19).